RTLiang/RTLiang/content/kinda hardcore/How I Host My Blog.md

 > Since domain is not case sensitive, you need to enter it in **lowercase** and `hostname` is not from a list, we don't have to select `exactly matches`.

-4. Name this comparison and `Confirm`.
+4. Name this comparison as whatever you like and `Confirm`.
 ![image.png](https://pub-b7259f73aa5840209c979dded8c55365.r2.dev/2025/02/46a29c1a2d0d90e8eaba116a2ecc48f3096.png)

-5. Now the newly created comparison is created and enabled, you can create more comparisons and enable/disable them in `Add comparison` section.
+5. Now we have created and enabled a comparison, you can create more comparisons and enable/disable them in `Add comparison` section as needed.
 ![image.png](https://pub-b7259f73aa5840209c979dded8c55365.r2.dev/2025/02/617df2fc7ff9cffd3d1fc809a2e4a346292.png)